 Homeowners, for one reason or another, seem to hold onto common myths about HVAC systems, maintenance, and energy efficiency.
 These myths could be affecting the lifespan of your home’s HVAC system – and your monthly energy bills as well.

-Sharp Air Conditioning is here to bust those HVAC system myths and save you money and home heating and cooling frustration!
+Sharp Air Conditioning is here to bust those HVAC system myths and save you money and home heating and cooling in Mesa AZ.

 Myth #1: Shutting off the A/C during the day wastes energy